Local News

-PAHRUMP (KTNV) — Nevada Congressman Steven Horsford completed a two-hour tour of an Immigration and Customs Enforcement (ICE) detention facility in Pahrump today after previously being denied access despite congressional oversight rights.
+PAHRUMP (KTNV) — Nevada Congressman Steven Horsford toured an Immigration and Customs Enforcement (ICE) detention facility in Pahrump after previously being denied access despite congressional oversight rights.

-Horsford met with nine detainees who reported that cleanliness and food quality had improved in just the last two weeks, coinciding with his efforts to gain access to the facility.
+Horsford said he met with nine detainees who reported that cleanliness and food quality had improved in just the last two weeks, coinciding with his attempts to visit the facility.

 "The fact that those changes happened while ICE staff knew that I was trying to tour the facility to do an oversight inspection raises even more questions.
 What were the conditions like before?
 And what will they be like the moment ICE officials think that no one is watching them again?"
 Horsford said.

-The congressman had attempted to tour the facility last month but was denied by the warden, despite a law stating that members of Congress cannot be barred from any Department of Homeland Security facility.
+Horsford had attempted to tour the facility last month but was denied by the warden, despite a law that states members of Congress cannot be barred from any facility operated by or for the Department of Homeland Security.

 Channel 13 senior political reporter Steve Sebelius contributed to this report.